Basic Facts

 To meet its peak power demands, Meghalaya depends on the hyrdro-power plant of the Meghalaya Power Generation Corporation and from central generating stations such as those of NTPC limited and NEEPCO Ltd. The State operates eight hydroelectric power plants with a rated capacity of 355MWand draws 228 MW from Central generating stations

-The Government of Meghalaya through its Power Policy 2007 reiterates its commitment towards supporting and facilitating the promotion of the power sector.
+The Government of Meghalaya has already announced Power Policy 2007, reiterating its commitment towards supporting and facilitating in the promotion of the power sector.

 Meghalaya is also rich in fauna.
 Elephants, tigers, bears, wild-boars, leopards, golden cats, leopard cats and jungle cats, deer of various kind, binturongs, slow loris, monkeys of different types including capped-langurs, golden langurs and hillock gibbon, flying squirrels and giant squirrels are found in the State besides exotic and rare birds like hornbills, partridges, pheasants, teals, snipes geese, ducks and quails.
 All these species are protected by the law.